-You’ve got a great piece of art that you’ve been working on for a while, and you have heard that art licensing is an excellent way to earn extra money.
+You’ve got a great piece of art you’ve been working on for a while, and you have heard that art licensing is an excellent way to earn extra money.

 You’ve seen other artists who create art like yours license their work and make a lot of money, and you want in on the action.